thomasv1995/ESCP_NLP_Final_Project/README.md

 • We clean, tokenize and stem all the text
 • Fix the high-cardinality of the country variable by merging certain countries into one class
 • Create a table of answers related to our 100,000 questions that includes tokens for each answer's respective question and comments
-• Check the class distribution of the target variable "is_best_answer":
-    - we find that class "1" is highly under-represented (we will deal with this in the modeling part)
+• Check the class distribution of the target variable "is_best_answer": we find that class "1" is highly under-represented (we will deal with this in the modeling part)

 ### III.
 Modeling

+• Perform 80/20 training and testing split
+• Dummify categorical variables
+• Also perform SMOTE to get 50/50 balance of the target variable
+• Scale the data

 #### A) Word2Vec

+• We create vector embeddings to numerically represent the tokens from comments and questions using Word2Vec

 #### B) Logistic Regression

+• Train AUC: 98%
+• Test AUC: 80%.

 #### C) Random Forest

+• Train AUC: 100%
+• Test AUC: 99%

 #### D) Random Forest vs. Logistic Regression

+• Visualize the difference between AUC curves for both Random Forest and Logistic Regression